IALSA/tutorials/LabLog/2014-10-10-Intro-to-RR-Demo.md

 RR uses code to
 ========================================================
 ![reproducible flow](images/2014-10-10/reproducible-flow.png)
-In the process of achieving these goals we encounter the need to perform particular tasks in some computer environment:
+In the process of achieving these goals we encounter the need to perform particular tasks on a computer:

 1. Load and inspect datasets
 2. Depict data in statistical graphics